344th Air Refueling Squadron

 The 344th Air Refueling Squadron is a unit of the US Air Force, part of the 22nd Air Refueling Wing of Air Mobility Command at McConnell Air Force Base, Kansas.
 It operates the Boeing KC-46 Pegasus aircraft conducting aerial refueling missions.

 The squadron was first activated during World War II as the 344th Bombardment Squadron.
-It saw combat in the Mediterranean Theater of Operations, participating in the low level attack on oil refineries near Ploiești, Romania.
-It earned two Distinguished Unit Citations for its combat operations.
+It saw combat in the Mediterranean Theater of Operations, participating in Operation Tidal Wave, the low level attack on oil refineries near Ploiești, Romania.
+It earned two Distinguished Unit Citation (DUC)s for its combat operations.
 After VE Day the squadron returned to the United States and trained with Boeing B-29 Superfortresses until inactivating in spring 1946.

 The squadron was reactivated in 1947 with Superfortresses.
-During the Korean War, it deployed to Japan and earned another Distinguished Unit Citation for its combat operations.
+During the Korean War, it deployed to Japan and earned another DUCn for its combat operations.
 The squadron returned to the United States and converted to the Boeing B-47 Stratojet, which it flew until inactivating in 1966 when the B-47 was withdrawn from service and Lincoln Air Force Base closed.

 In 1986, the squadron was reactivated as the 344th Air Refueling Squadron at Seymour Johnson Air Force Base, North Carolina.
 It moved to McConnell in 1994.

+Mission

+The squadron supports worldwide air mobility, special operations, and tactical air operations, providing critical fuel to fighters and bombers.
+It also has an aeromedical evacuation capability to provide enroute care and transport patients across the globe.
+As part of the first Boeing KC-46 Pegasus wing, it helps train and develop the operational capabilities of the new tanker.